tytso/xfstests-bld/Documentation/gce-xfstests.md

 xfstests-201608130052 smoke".)
 You can also use the --image-project command line option to override the GCE_IMAGE_PROJECT setting in your configuration file.

+# Visualizing test results using gce-xfstests dashboard

+Test results uploaded to GCS bucket can be visualized in a web based GUI.
+To setup the web dashboard, ensure that you have run `gce-xfstests setup` command.
+If you are upgrading from older gce-xfstests version, please re-run `gce-xfstests setup` command to setup the dashboard.

+Run `gce-xfstests launch-dashboard` command to launch the test dashboard on Google cloud run.
+This may take a while.
+Once this command completes, it will print a URL where the dashboard is live.

+You can optionally pass `--local` flag to above command to run dashboard locally.

+Default deployment of the dashboard allocates 512M RAM and 1 vCPU for the container.
+That may not be sufficient for large result buckets.
+You can pass `--highmem` flag to allocate 4G RAM and 4 vCPUs.

+Container building can take a few mins to complete.
+You can pass `--no-build` flag to skip container building phase and directly deploy the latest version.